 To prevent too much muscle loss, the body begins to burn fat stores to keep us going.
 In a process called ketosis, the fat is turned into ketones for energy.
 Due to a higher fat content in our bodies, women will generally survive longer without food then men.
 The more fat stores a person has, the longer they can survive starvation.

-Once the body is out of fat it will revert to burning muscle for fuel, as that is all that is left.
+Once the body is out of fat, it will revert to burning the remaining muscles for fuel.
 Generally speaking, serious medical side effects will start kicking in when a person has lost 18% of their body weight.
 However, they should be monitored after losing just 10%.

 Please do not try this at home.